Break-Through-Tech/AI-Studio-2026-Challenge-Project-Guidance/README.md

 ✅ Be solvable primarily in **Python** — the one language all fellows share

-✅ Build on the fellows' [ML Foundations summer coursework](#what-do-fellows-learn-in-the-machine-learning-summer-course) while introducing new, feasible challenges
+✅ Build on the fellows'[ML Foundations](#ml-foundations) while introducing new, feasible challenges

 ✅ Cover **multiple stages of the ML lifecycle**: business understanding → data preparation → modeling → evaluation *(deployment not required)